 Robin Hood does not respond.
-(Note: we have re-established communication with Robin Hood, through different representatives, after another GiveWell member gave a large donation; we still have not received any information on their programs' effectiveness, despite repeatedly asking for it, but the dialogue continues.)
+(Note: we have re-established communication with Robin Hood, through different representatives, after another GiveWell member gave a large donation; they have now explicitly told us, over the phone, that they consider information on grantees' effectiveness to be confidential.)